chris-wood/chris-wood.github.io/_drafts/entropy.md

 title: How Random are URIs?
 ---

 The web is an interesting place.
-It's full of systems, devices, applications, resources, and other miscellaneaous entities that play some part in its operation or use it on a regular basis.
+It's full of systems, devices, applications, resources, and other miscellaneous entities that play some part in its operation or use it on a regular basis.
 URIs are the identifiers or names we assign to these entities to give them meaning and enable interoperability.
 Sometimes these names are fairly deterministic and predictable, e.g., the URI one might request to get my latest public events on Github would be: